Muhammad: Quraysh delegation to Yathrib

 The leaders of the Quraysh sent Nadr ibn al-Harith and Uqba ibn Abi Mu'ayt to Yathrib to seek the opinions of the Jewish rabbis regarding Muhammad.
 The rabbis advised them to ask Muhammad three questions: recount the tale of young men who ventured forth in the first age; narrate the story of a traveler who reached both the eastern and western ends of the earth; and provide details about the spirit.
 If Muhammad answered correctly, they stated, he would be a Prophet; otherwise, he would be a liar.
 When they returned to Mecca and asked Muhammad the questions, he told them he would provide the answers the next day.
 However, 15 days passed without a response from his God, leading to gossip among the Meccans and causing Muhammad distress.
 At some point later, the angel Gabriel came to Muhammad and provided him with the answers.

 In response to the first query, the Quran tells a story about a group of men sleeping in a cave (Quran 18:9–25), which scholars generally link to the legend of the Seven Sleepers of Ephesus.
 For the second query, the Quran speaks of Dhu al-Qarnayn, literally 'he of the two horns' (Quran 18:93–99), a tale that academics widely associate with the Alexander Romance.
 As for the third query, concerning the nature of the spirit, the Quranic revelation asserted that it was beyond human comprehension.
 Neither the Jews who devised the questions nor the Quraysh who posed them to Muhammad converted to Islam upon receiving the answers.
 Nadr and Uqba were later executed on Muhammad's orders after the Battle of Badr, while other captives were held for ransom.
 As Uqba pleaded, "But who will take care of my children, Muhammad?"
 Muhammad responded, "Hell!"

 Migration to Abyssinia

-In 615, Muhammad sent some of his followers to emigrate to the Abyssinian Kingdom of Aksum and found a small colony under the protection of the Christian Ethiopian emperor Aṣḥama ibn Abjar.
-Among those who departed were Umm Habiba, the daughter of one of the Quraysh chiefs, Abu Sufyan, and her husband.
-The Quraysh then sent two men to retrieve them.
-Because leatherwork at the time was highly prized in Abyssinia, they gathered a lot of skins and transported them there so they could distribute some to each of the kingdom's generals.
-But the king firmly rejected their request.